ApolloTang/mynote--bash-scripting/contents/redirections/redirection-basic.md

 ## Separate stdout and stderr

-You can save success output and error to separate file:
+You can save success output and error to separate files:

 ```
 some_command 1> files-listed.txt 2>error.txt